How to Redact in Clio Without Losing the Original File (2026)

 4. Verify before filing

 After redaction, run the standard verification: copy-paste test, search test, metadata check.
-This applies regardless of the tool you use.
 For the full verification process, see how to redact documents safely.

 How RedactifyAI handles Clio document preservation